JoshAtticus/OperationVolcanoRadar/plans/opensource.md

 ## Announced by Kyle
 ### Chat App v1

+> **Update as of April 23**
+>
+> It's been a week since Kyle's deadline for Chat App v1, but no code has been released.
+> This indicates Kyle is unable to complete tasks on time and likely has poor organisation skills.

 Kyle claims to release the first version of the chat part of Operation Volcano some time from April 9 - 16.
 It will be open sourced.
 No other details have been revealed as of April 3rd 2024.

 <img width="1349" alt="Screenshot 2024-04-03 at 18 31 35" src="https://github.com/JoshAtticus/OperationVolcanoRadar/assets/72828296/df074278-4ad1-400a-ad8c-e604b68114ac"> <!-- Backup Image: https://github.com/JoshAtticus/OperationVolcanoRadar/assets/72828296/df074278-4ad1-400a-ad8c-e604b68114ac -->